worldmobilegroup/aya-node/docs/guide_join_devnet.md

 To setup the validator we need to add the secret keys to the keyring on the validator machine.
 On the machine running the validator, navigate to the `aya-node` repository folder.

-We need to add three keys: the Aura, Grandpa and Im-Online key.
+We need to add three keys: the AURA_KEY, GRANDPA_KEY and Im-IM_ONLINE_KEY key.
 Depending on the derivation path in the mnemonic the, secret seeds of the ed25519 and sr25519 scheme might differ!
-The AURA_KEY and IM_ONLINE_KEY is the sr25519 secret seed, the GRANDPA_KEY is the ed25519 secret seed.
-In this example the secret seeds are the same as we did not derived an account.
+The AURA_KEY and IM_ONLINE_KEY is the same sr25519 secret seed, the GRANDPA_KEY is the ed25519 secret seed.
+In this example the secret seeds are all the same because we did not derived an account.
 You also need to set the base path of the node, the path were all data for the node is stored.
-We use "data/validator" make sure the path is accessible.
+We use `data/validator` make sure the path is accessible.

 Optional - Set keys to environment variables or enter directly at the `--suri` parameter:
 ```bash